mateusriff/angular-hero-form/README.md

 ## Run it locally

-Run `ng serve` for a dev servera and navigate to `http://localhost:4200/`
+Run `ng serve` for a dev server and navigate to `http://localhost:4200/`